 For a hurricane to be a hurricane, there’s gotta be a wind force of 12 on the Beaufort scale, which equates to 74 miles per hour.
-Of course, some are much, much stronger than that, like Hurricane Matthew, which is currently whipping through Haiti and Florida, and is spinning northward with a swath of floods, power outages and winds reaching 100 miles per hour.
-At its start, Hurricane Matthew was labeled Category 5, which can be deadly.
-But what does that mean in relative terms?
+Of course, some are much, much stronger than that, like Hurricane Harvey, Jose, Irma and Katia, which are all wreaking havoc with floods, power outages and all kinds of devastating catastrophes.
+But what do hurricane categories all mean in relative terms?
 Take a look through the following hurricane history to see the costs of damages from each category (one through five).

 A tropical storm with winds of 39-73 mph will become a hurricane when it reaches 74 mph.
 These storms are usually not enough to take down buildings, but it will take down some trees and can injure both people and animals.
 Short-term power outages are likely due to snapped power lines from fallen branches.
 Hurricane Hanna of September 2008, which was a Category 1, did some damage.

 A hurricane with winds from 96 to 110 mph becomes a Category 2.
 It can destroy some roofing material, doors and windows, as well as cause considerable damage to trees, street signs and the like.
 It’s also not uncommon for power to be out for days, if not weeks.
 Hurricane Nicole, which is happening right now, just strengthened to a Category 2 hurricane on Thursday.
 Hurricane Juan of 2003 (pictured) shows potential damages it may bring.